chebincarl/hexo/source/_posts/Reflection-Probe（2）.md

 ** Positioning probes **

-The position of a probe is primarily determined by the position of its GameObject and so you can simply drag the object to the desired location.
+The position of a probe is primarily（主要） determined by the position of its GameObject and so you can simply drag the object to the desired location.
 Having done this, you should set the probe’s zone of effect; this is an axis-aligned（对齐） box shape whose dimensions（尺寸） are set by the Box Size property.
 You can set the size values directly or enable the size editing mode in the inspector and drag the sides of the box in the Scene view(see the Reflection Probe component page for details).
 The zones of the full set of probes should collectively（共同地）  cover all areas of the scene where a reflective object might pass.

 You should place probes close to any large objects in the scene that would be reflected noticeably（明显地）.
 Areas around the centres and corners of walls are good candidate locations for probes.
 Smaller objects might require probes close by if they have a strong visual effect.
 For example, you would probably want the flames（火焰） of a campfire to be reflected even if the object itself is small and otherwise insignificant（微不足道）.